polytypic/Recalled/Docs/LogArch.md

 This is exactly the main approach employed by the persistent storage system of Recalled to store computations.
-Specifically, records of new computations are simply appended to the end a file.
+Specifically, records of new computations are simply appended to the end of a file.
 When a previously known computation changes, it is also appended to the end of a file, but it is also recorded that the previous version of the computation has been removed.
 When Recalled later reads an existing *log* of computations, it effectively redoes all the operations, both *add* and *remove* operations, to reconstruct the last persisted state of the storage.

-One of the main benefits of a
+Perhaps the main benefits of
 [log structured storage](http://blog.notdot.net/2009/12/Damn-Cool-Algorithms-Log-structured-storage)
-mechanism is it avoids the need to move data around and can be very easy to implement.
-Another benefit is that a single log file can store multiple entries.
+mechanisms are that they avoid the need to move data around and can be very easy to implement.
+Another benefit is that a single log file can store a large number of entries.
 Traditional file systems are not particularly efficient when there is a need to store potentially hundreds of thousands of individual files.

 ## Avoiding the need to wait for the whole log to be read